16 Types of Wedding Dress Embellishments Explained, From Embroidery to Beading

 Beading

-- Bugle beads: Long, tubular-shaped glass beads.
+- Bugle beads: These are long, tubular-shaped glass beads.

 Border trim